Looking to lose weight and keep yourself in a calorie deficit? Make these delicious, easy-to-make Low-Calorie Recipes.

 Source: theroastedroot.net

-Need to chase away those dreaded winter blues?
-Have some of this Easy Vegetable Soup.
+Chase away those dreaded winter blues with this Easy Vegetable Soup.

 Want to add some extra protein?
 Feel free to add some canned black beans or white beans.